PHOTOGRAPHS BY STEVE SCHAPIRO

 STEVE SCHAPIRO: That picture is from the Bobby Kennedy campaign.
 And, yes, that was pretty much my life.
 It was not knowing where you were gonna be from day to day.
 I was never on the staff of Life magazine, but I was probably working more than any of their staff photographers.
 I moved very quickly from one thing to another.

 I worked with Sports Illustrated, the Mohammed Ali pictures.
 I did covers for most magazines, like Time, Newsweek, etc. You were a journalistic photographer and you did the best you could.
 Film rolls were sent overnight to the Life lab.
 And you wouldn’t see them until they were in the magazines, because you were moving around so much.
 You might not get your contact sheets back until much later.
-You did not know you were involved in history of any sort or anything like that.
-Your entire focus was on if the photos would run in the magazine the following week, if they were good enough, and if they would use them.
+You did not know you were involved in the history of any sort or anything like that.
+Your entire focus was on if the photos would run in the magazine the following week if they were good enough, and if they would use them.
 There weren’t really any photo galleries at the time.
 It was a very different period of time.

 The sixties were basically the great age of journalistic photography.
 You had access.
 There were no public relations people to get in your way.
 And, basically, the photos got used in a great way.
 There were a lot of great picture magazines, and you could find a lot that would support your work at that time.
 All of that’s changed very much.